 The US midterms drew to a close during the early hours of Wednesday morning, with both sides claiming respective victories.

-Whilst the Democrats ended the Republicans 8-year hold of the House of Representatives, Republicans made gains in the upper chamber of the Senate.
+Whilst the Democrats ended the Republicans 8-year hold of the House of Representatives, Republicans made gains in the upper chamber of Congress.

 President Trump took to twitter to announced a press conference to discuss ‘success’ in the midterms.

 Marking a shift towards a more conciliatory tone, Trump also took the opportunity to congratulate Nancy Pelosi for becoming speaker of the house.

 In all fairness, Nancy Pelosi deserves to be chosen Speaker of the House by the Democrats.
 If they give her a hard time, perhaps we will add some Republican votes.
 She has earned this great honor!

 — Donald J. Trump (@realDonaldTrump) November 7, 2018

 Whilst perhaps not quite the ‘blue wave’ anticipated by Democrats, a House majority will enable greater checks upon executive power.